 The best way to do this is to clear your room of all your summer decor first and put it away.
 This can be a little time-consuming but I love to see my empty canvas before I start.
 It makes it easier for me to see the holes that need to be filled in and what decor I am going to need.

-Then from there, I start to bring in fall colors in the color palette I am going to use through pillows, throw blankets, and florals.
+Then from there, I start to bring in fall colors in the color palette I am going to use through my favorite fall pillows, throw blankets, and florals.

 Next, I like to add small fall decor pieces to bookshelves, countertops, coffee tables, etc. These will be little accents to not make the space feel too full of seasonal decor.
 You don’t want a pumpkin everywhere you turn around!